DigitalPool/dev_jottings/readme.md

 *************************************************************************************************************************

-After we have dewigned the login schemas in the schemas files, then we import them into our authControllers.js and use them
+After we have designed the login schemas in the schemas files, then we import them into our routes file ***auth.js*** and use them

 ```js
 import { loginSchema, logoutSchema, registerSchema } from 'schemas/authSchema.js'

 ```

 ***********************************************************************************************************